 In 2018, the top countries of origin for New Mexico's immigrants were Mexico, the Philippines, India, Germany and Cuba.

-In 2018, the value of New Mexico's lottery scholarship slightly increased, and new legislation was passed.
+In 2018, the value of the New Mexico college scholarship slightly increased, and new legislation was passed to outline available funds per type of institution.

 Since 2018, New Mexico has been led by Governor Michelle Lujan Grisham and Lieutenant Governor Howie Morales, both of the Democratic Party.

-On January 1, 2019, Michelle Lujan Grisham succeeded two-term Republican governor Susana Martinez.
+On January 1, 2019, Lujan Grisham succeeded two-term Republican governor Susana Martinez.

-In September 2019, New Mexico announced a plan to make tuition at its public colleges and universities free for all state residents.
+In September 2019, New Mexico announced a plan to make tuition at its public colleges and universities free for all state residents, regardless of family income.

 Data from 2019 found 207 bridges and more than 3,822 miles of highway in less than subpar condition in New Mexico.

-In 2019, New Mexico United began playing in the second tier USL Championship.
+In 2019, New Mexico United began playing in the second tier USL Championship soccer league, and the associated New Mexico United U23 began to play in the fourth tier USL League Two.

 In 2019, New Mexico was the first U.S. state to decriminalize possession of drug paraphernalia.

-On March 11, 2020, the COVID-19 pandemic was confirmed to have reached New Mexico.
+On March 11, 2020, the COVID-19 pandemic was confirmed to have reached the U.S. state of New Mexico.

 On December 23, 2020, the New Mexico Department of Health reported 1,174 new COVID-19 cases and 40 deaths, bringing the cumulative statewide totals to 133,242 cases and 2,243 deaths since the start of the pandemic.

-According to the 2020 census, Hispanic and Latino Americans account for nearly half the state's population, at 47.7%.
+According to the 2020 census, Hispanic and Latino Americans account for nearly half the state's population, at 47.7% in New Mexico.

 As of 2020, the Land Grant Permanent Fund was valued at $21.6 billion, while the Severance Tax Permanent Fund was worth $5.8 billion.